-The term 'Election Stock Market (ESM)' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Election Stock Market (ESM)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Election stock markets refer to financial markets whose contracts track the predicted and actual outcome of national elections.
 They are also called election prediction markets.
 Investors who participate in such futures contract forms of exchanges invest real money, purchase and sell contracts which are listed, take on the risk of losing their invested funds, and make profits on their positions.
 Such ESMs work much like traditional futures exchanges and commodity exchanges that cover future time deliveries of livestock, grains, and precious metals.

 The real function and mission of such Election stock markets lies in correctly predicting the outcome of a national or provincial election.
 It might aim to forecast the popular vote shares or numbers of seats which the political parties obtain in legislative or alternatively parliamentary elections.
 Those markets that are effective prove to be highly reliable at contemplating information even before it becomes available in opinion polls.
 Such polls often require a few days to do and compile.
 The various traders in such an exchange tend to put aside their personal bias politically as they have real financial incentive to correctly share their honest opinion.

 There are two other purposes for these Election stock markets.
 Naturally they are intended as a means of teaching people about elections and futures markets.
 Besides this though, the professors and universities that run them also rely on them for useful research surrounding election forecasting and the behavior of the electorate.

 There are two such universities which have run these Election stock markets for more than a decade in North America.
 The main one in the United States is the Iowa Electronic Markets, founded and run by the Tippie College of Business of the University of Iowa.
 This market focuses its efforts on tracking mainly the congressional and presidential elections.